logo IPR declaration

 Note that the authenticity of received public keys must be verified before authorization objects are acted upon!

-Unsurprisingly, authorization objects must also be checked for alignment with the specification.
+Authorization objects must also be checked for alignment with the specification.
 Missing, additional, or malformed elements must be rejected.

-7. Non-direct Payments
+7. Non-direct Payments (NDP)

 Non-direct payments represent a group of payment-related scenarios where an initial Payer authorization is followed by one or more operations performed by the Payee, usually without further intervention by the Payer.
 Here we find gas-station payments, subscriptions, BNPL (Buy Now Pay Later), and deposits.